 Government Initiatives IQ recognises Whitgreave Junior School as a Top Performing and Improving School.

-By clicking on the link below, you will be able to view the school’s profile, gallery and editorial.
+By clicking on the link below, you will be able to view the school’s editorial.

 Gov Initiatives Report WJS July 14